 Several months later, this young man confessed to me — with considerable embarrassment— that he found speaking to adults, in “real-world” situations, intimidating.
 He was afraid he would “say something stupid,” and the adult would think he was “just some kid.”
 “Passing myself off as an adult,” as he put it, ran the risk of making him feel foolish and humiliated.
 So he did the logical thing: he avoided interactions with the adult world whenever possible.

-The transition form teen to adult requires a shift in identity
+The transition from teen to adult requires a shift in identity

 This is critical for parents to understand.

 Why?
 Because one of the things we adults forget is that the transition from adolescence to adulthood requires a dramatic shift in identity.
 This shift doesn’t happen automatically, but by virtue of numerous interactions in which you effectively pass yourself off as an adult —which often feels like faking it — only to find that the adult world does take you seriously.

 This repeated process gradually allows you to begin to take yourself seriously and to think of yourself as an adult.
 But therein lies the danger: “What if the adult world doesn’t take me seriously?”
 The likely answer is that you may be humiliated, just like my phone-call-avoiding client.